persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-10-21-python-django-azure.md

 Django is using the architectural pattern Model-View-Template (MVT) which is a derivation of the pattern Model View Control (MVC)

-This Django Website is serving static content - secured by HTTPS
+This Django Website is serving static content - secured by HTTPS A simple Blog demonstrates how to use Models by the Django Admin and display the Posts by the Frontend

+The files models.py and views.py are splitted up for showing how to scale the folder structure if the Django Website should grow with a lot of views and models

 CI / CD by commit the code change from VS Code + GitHub Actions + Azure App Service